ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: The Dataset

-Our \acs{$M^2$-MedDialog} is built following the pipeline in Figure~\ref{process}: \begin{enumerate*}[label={(\arabic*)}] \item We collect raw medical dialogues and knowledge base from online websites; \item We clean dialogues by a set of reasonable rules, and sample dialogues by considering the proportions of disease categories; \item We define annotation guidelines and incrementally improve them by dry-run annotation feedbacks until standard annotation guidelines are agreed by annotators; \item We conduct human annotation with standard annotation guidelines. \end{enumerate*}
+The \OurResources{} dataset is built following the pipeline shown in Figure~\ref{process}: \begin{enumerate*}[label={(\arabic*)}] \item We collect raw medical dialogues and knowledge base from online websites; \item We clean dialogues by a set of reasonable rules, and sample dialogues by considering the proportions of disease categories; \item We define annotation guidelines and incrementally improve them by dry-run annotation feedbacks until standard annotation guidelines are agreed by annotators; \item We conduct human annotation with standard annotation guidelines. \end{enumerate*}

+Note that we provided two versions of the dataset: a labeled \OurResources{}-base (1,557 dialogues) and an unlabeled \OurResources{}-large (95,408 dialogues).
+The former is for evaluating the performance of the benchmark models and the latter is for improving the training of large models (see details in \S\ref{sec:cl}).